 What Is a Stroke?

 A stroke occurs when the supply of blood in the brain becomes compromised.
-This can happen by either a blood clot obstructing an artery and stopping blood flow to an area of the brain (called an ischemic stroke) or an artery in the brain bursting and leading to bleeding inside the brain (called a hemorrhagic stroke).
+One way this can happen is by a blood clot obstructing an artery and stopping blood flow to an area of the brain.
+This is called an ischemic stroke.
+The other is when an artery in the brain bursts and leads to bleeding inside the brain, called a hemorrhagic stroke.

 During a stroke, the affected areas of the brain do not receive enough oxygen-rich blood.
+Additionally, pooling blood can place increased pressure on the brain.
 As a result, brain tissue begins to die.
-Depending on the area of the brain affected by stroke, this damage will cause changes in certain sensory, motor, or cognitive functions.
+Depending on the area of the brain affected by stroke, this damage can cause changes in certain sensory, motor, or cognitive functions.
+This is why timely emergency care is critical to minimize tissue damage and reduce the severity of the stroke.
+While some strokes can be treated with medication, others may require surgical intervention.

 Although it’s impossible to revive dead brain cells, recovery is possible through neuroplasticity.
-This process allows healthy parts of the brain to take over the functions damaged by stroke.
+This process allows healthy parts of the brain to take over the functions of areas damaged by the stroke.
+While this process occurs naturally and contributes to spontaneous recovery, neuroplasticity can also be optimized through dedicated rehabilitation exercises.

-The goal of stroke rehabilitation is to restore or compensate for the secondary effects sustained to your highest potential.
+The goal of stroke rehabilitation is to restore or compensate for the secondary effects sustained due to the stroke.
 These effects vary from person to person based on the size and location of the stroke.
+By working with your rehab team and staying consistent with your therapy exercises after stroke, you can work to achieve your highest potential and increase your independence.

-Before we dive into the different areas of the brain affected by stroke, you should know the difference between cortical vs subcortical strokes.
+Before we dive into the different areas of the brain commonly affected by stroke, you should know the difference between cortical and subcortical strokes.
+This can help you understand what a stroke in the different areas of the brain may entail.

 The arteries that supply the subcortical areas of the brain are smaller and more delicate.
 As such, a hemorrhagic subcortical stroke can occur when these delicate arteries rupture due to high blood pressure or other complications.
+However, the subcortical area of the brain can still be affected by ischemic stroke.
 When an ischemic stroke occurs in the subcortical regions, it’s referred to as a lacunar stroke.

-Areas of the Brain Affected by Stroke and Symptoms
+Major Areas of the Brain Affected by Stroke

-Below, you’ll learn about the different parts of the brain that can be impacted by stroke.
-You will find a short summary of the effects of each type of stroke, and you can click the link in each section to learn more.
+Below, you’ll learn about 9 different areas of the brain that can be impacted by stroke.
+In each section, you will find a summary of the effects of each type of stroke to help you understand common patterns.
+Additionally, you can click the link in each section to learn more information.

-The effects of a stroke will vary from person to person, so it’s best to reference a full list of the secondary effects of stroke to get an even better idea of what to expect after stroke.
+Remember, the effects of a stroke will vary from person to person, so it can help to reference a full list of the secondary effects of stroke.
+This may give you an even better idea of what to expect.
+Then, you can work to create a recovery plan that meets your specific needs and goals after stroke.

 1. Frontal Lobe Stroke

 Almost one third of the cerebrum is comprised of the frontal lobe.
-It should be no surprise that the frontal lobe plays a role in many functions.
-Motor skills, executive functioning, speech, language, and social skills are all controlled, in some part, by the frontal lobe.
+Therefore, it should be no surprise that the frontal lobe plays a role in many functions.
+Motor skills, executive functioning, speech, language, and social skills are all controlled in some part by the frontal lobe.

-Effects of a frontal lobe stroke (a type of cortical stroke) include motor impairments, problem solving and judgement issues, behavioral changes, and difficulty with speech (aphasia, dysarthria, or apraxia of speech), among others.
+Effects of a frontal lobe stroke (a type of cortical stroke) include motor impairments, problem-solving and judgment issues, behavioral changes, and difficulty with speech.
+These speech difficulties can include aphasia, dysarthria, or apraxia of speech, among others.

 Learn more about frontal lobe stroke »